Assess the damage:

 Prepare the installation site:

+Inspect the joists (beams) underneath the rotten board.
+If they're rotten as well, they'll need to be replaced too.
+A professional may be the best person to handle this more complex repair method.
 If the joists are sound, use a wood chisel (optional) to remove any remaining rotten wood debris from the installation area.

 Optional: You can use a sander to smoothen the area where the new board will sit.